itsme-sultan/90DaysOfDevOps/2026/day-07/day-07-linux-fs-and-scenarios.md

 # Linux File System Hierarchy & Scenario-Based Practice

 **Core Directories (Must Know):**
 - `/` (root) - The starting point of everything.
 Every other directory branches off from there.
-I would use this to get into ;inux root system.
+  I would use this to get into linux root system.

 - `/home` - User home directories.
 Where your personal stuff lives, in a folder named after you: `/home/yourname.` .
   I would use this to list down all the user's home directory.

 - `/root` - Root user's home directory.
 The home directory for the root (admin) user — not to be confused with /, the root of the whole tree.
   I would use this to store files that only root should acsess.

 - `/etc` - Configuration files.
 Almost every program stores its settings here as plain text (e.g. /etc/passwd, /etc/hosts).
-I would this to customize
+  I would this to customize the program setting.

 - `/var/log` - Log files.  where Linux keeps its logs — records of what the system, kernel, and various services have been doing.
 If something breaks, this is usually the first place to look.
    `auth.log` : I would use this to check logs related to authentication.